sap-linuxlab/community.sap_install/roles/sap_hana_install/README.md

   abort the role.

 - Check if `/usr/sap/hostctrl/exe/saphostctrl` exists and get info on running HANA instances.
-  - If conclicting instances exist the role aborts with a failure
+  - If conflicting instances exist the role aborts with a failure
   - If desired instance is running, the role aborts with success

 - If  `/usr/sap/hostctrl/exe/saphostctrl`  does not exist